arsam31/SAAC02-Notes/README.md

 structures, they will share the parts that overlap.
 The other layers are reused between containers.

+The last layer which is the I/O layer is never shared but all other layers could be shared among the containers

 #### Container Registry

 Registry or hub of container images.